DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 ### HTTP header use

-DINA-compliant web APIs **MUST** support at least the variables indicating the requested an support media types.
+DINA-compliant web APIs **MUST** support at least the variables indicating supported media types.
 For HTTP requests this is ***Accept:*** (e.g. *Accept: application/json*) and for HTTP response this is ***Content-Type:*** (e.g. *Content-Type: application/json*).
 The
 Accept: header is described by [W3C RFC2616 Section 14.1](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.hml\#sec14.1)[^3]